 The MSc Data Science and Artificial Intelligence is a conversion master's, designed for students who have a first degree in a subject other than Computer Science (or a subject closely related to Computer Science), who wish to develop their knowledge and skills to start a career in the Data Science and Artificial Intelligence Industry.
 The course has been developed in close collaboration with a number of commercial partners including IBM to meet the skills gaps in this growing employment area.

-The University has secured funding from the UK Office For Students to offer eight scholarships of £10,000 each to students studying this programme.
+The University has secured funding from the UK Office For Students to offer several scholarships of £10,000 each to students studying this programme.
 Find out more and apply.

 The course provides an introduction to the knowledge and skills required you will need to work within the Data Science and Artificial Intelligence.
 You have the choice of a one or two year option, with year two as a Year in Industry.